What types of gambling are legal in Mississippi?

 eSports betting is not specifically legal in Mississippi.
 A contest would need to be approved by state gaming regulators.
 Social betting among friends would technically be illegal.
 Participants may be able to claim a skill game exemption.

-Traditional skill game sites are legal in Mississippi.
+Skill game sites are legal in Mississippi.
 This includes Worldwinner and other cash game apps where players compete based on skill.

 Skill-based gaming machines may be played for prizes or credits in arcades.
 Cash games may only be played in casinos.